MrShiny608/MrShiny608/_posts_md/2025-06-03-AdaptPersevereDeliver.md

 That, combined with an increase in "life stuff" meant training started slipping.
 Sometimes it was late nights of recovering from the day that made early sessions impossible.
 Other times, I just didn't have the bandwidth to push hard enough for training to be effective.

 After the London Triathlon that year, I took a month off.
 Then another.
 And then another.
-What had been two decades of 5-days-a-week training turned into a year of near-inactivity.\*
+What had been two decades of 5-days-a-week training turned into a year of near-inactivity\*.

 \*Asterisk?
 Yeah.
 I still trained sometimes - maybe once a week, sometimes more - but it was nowhere near my norm.
 For me, it felt like I had become sedentary.

 In January 2025, after a year without events, I signed up for some.
 It was a spark - something to look forward to.
 Training crept back to daily, but only \~30minutes.
 Not my former 3-hour before-work regime, but with multiple side projects, job hunting, and trying to nail this elusive "work-life balance", it was all I could give.

-## Turning Point 🔄
+## The Other Back Foot 👣

 By late January, things were improving.
 I was still 5kg over my goal weight, but training was ramping up.
 I had a holiday booked in February, and planned to start proper training after.
 Best laid plans...